 Humidity requirements for pet herps encompass a broad range.
-At one end, species like green iguanas, geckos, chameleons, and water dragons need a moist, tropical rainforest environment.
-At the other, species like the Desert Spiny Lizard and the Crevice Spiny Lizard require arid conditions.
+At one end, species like green iguanas, some geckos, chameleons, and water dragons need a moist, tropical rainforest environment.
+At the other, species like the Bearded Dragon require arid conditions.

 On warm, dry summer days in the wild, for example, many herps will seek out rock crevices or deep holes where they find cooler and more humid conditions.
 Here they will allow the heat of the day to pass, and re-emerge to more agreeable conditions in the evening hours.
-Your pet's enclosure requires a similar retreat, a pocket of humidity.
-With access to moist and dry, and warm and cool zones, your pet can move about to self-regulate his temperature and humidity levels.
+Your pet's enclosure requires a similar retreat; a pocket of humidity.
+With access to moist and dry as well as warm and cool zones, your pet can move about to self-regulate his temperature and humidity levels.

 Whichever humidity level your pet requires in his enclosure, it must be monitored and maintained continuously.
 That's why we recommend that you practice the three M's for good health…monitor, measure, and moisturize.

 Temperature and humidity conditions in your terrarium require ongoing observation, and precise adjustment when needed.
 Before setting up your pet's microclimate, research and learn everything you can about the needs of your particular pet.
 So specific are the needs of various species, it is usually not a good idea to keep different species together in the same enclosure.
 Also, be sure to take into account your local climate, and the type of climate control operating in your home.

 The amount of moisture in the air of the enclosure or aquarium is controlled by three variables: ventilation, temperature, and the introduction of water into the atmosphere.

 Full enclosures with small side vents conserve heat and humidity.
 These are best for tropical and other species with high humidity requirements.